bjorne90/battleship-game/README.md

 3. Follow the on-screen instructions to provide your name, age, and desired difficulty level
 4. Start guessing the locations of the computer's ships by entering the row and column numbers
 5. Try to sink all of the computer's ships within the given number of turns
-6. You can also play it via Demo link in the top of whis README
+6. You can also play it via [Demo Link](https://battleship-game-bc.herokuapp.com/) in the top of whis README

 ![Fun Math Game Screenshot 2](assets/images/howtoplay.png)

+---

 ## Game Instructions